uzairlatif90/IceRayTracing/README.md

 - You will need to set the enviromnent variable `GSLDIR` to your local installation of GSL.
 - You will also need to have `GSLDIR` in your `LD_LIBRARY_PATH`.
 - For Mac users: you can locate your GSL installation via `gsl-config --prefix`, i.e. `export GSLDIR=$(gsl-config --prefix)`
-- If you have Ubuntu or Linux you can skip all of the above and just get it from the repository by doing: "sudo apt install libgsl-dev"
+- If you have Ubuntu or Linux you can skip all of the above and just get it from the repository by doing: `sudo apt install libgsl-dev`

 ## How to install and run the scripts